 Anyone who ignores any level of uncertainty of measurements — such as confidence intervals — is potentially drawing spurious and misleading conclusions.
 At Opensignal, we strongly believe in treating operators fairly so where any results are statistically not significantly different we declare a 'joint winner' rather than incorrectly declaring a single winner.
 We calculate our confidence intervals using a standard statistical approach, and include them as part of our commitment to report robust and transparent information based on our data.

 In Opensignal's analyses, we show confidence intervals as small brackets on our charts, that are displayed as an elongated ‘H’ at the end of each chart item.
-An example can be seen in our most recent Mobile Network Experience: USA report, where fierce rivals T-Mobile and Verizon tied for our coveted Download Speed Experience award:
+An example can be seen in our Singapore Mobile Network Experience report from June 2021, where Singtel and StarHub tied for our Games Experience award:

-We also include confidence intervals in our sub-metrics, where they are represented by a ± value:
+We also include confidence intervals in our sub-metrics, where they are represented by a ± value as seen in this example from our Canada Mobile Network Experience Report from August 2021:

 Whenever the confidence intervals for two or more operators overlap in a particular metric, the result is a statistical tie.
 This is because one operator's apparent lead may not hold true once measurement uncertainty is taken into account.
 In technical terms, the difference is not considered to be “statistically significant” — even when it may appear one operator is ahead of another.
 We believe this transparency of data is vital to our mission to be the most objective and trusted global standard for mobile experience.